Serializer

 Serialization Classes

-Context for serializing Ping
+Context for serializing Ping objects

-This diagram exemplifies the context for serializing of the Ping
+This diagram exemplifies the context for serializing of the Ping class

-deriving from SerializationCountSerializer
+deriving from SerializationCountSerializer:

 Serialization Sequence for Ping